OctopusDeploy/docs/docs/administration/authentication-providers/googleapps-authentication.md

 ## Set up an App

-To configure an App within GoogleApps, you must have a Developer account at [https://developers.google.com](https://developers.google.com).
-This account will own the App configuration, so we recommend you create an account for company use, rather than using an individual account.
+To configure an App within GoogleApps, you must have a Developer account at [https://developers.google.com](https://developers.google.com). Â This account will own the App configuration, so we recommend you create an account for company use, rather than using an individual account.

-Once you have an account, log in to [https://console.developers.google.com](https://console.developers.google.com) and the following actions:
+Once you have an account, log in toÂ [https://console.developers.google.com](https://console.developers.google.com)Â and the following actions:

 1. Create a project for Octopus (this might take a minute or so) and then within that project
 2. Select API Manager -> Credentials menu.
 3. Set the **OAuth consent screen** information.
 4. Select the Credentials tab and Create a new **OAuth client ID** for a **Web app**.
-5. Enter a **Name** for identification, e.g. Octopus.
-This is the name that will appear when the user is asked to allow access to their details.
+5. Enter aÂ **Name**Â for identification, e.g. Octopus. Â This is the name that will appear when the user is asked to allow access to their details.
-6. Add `https://octopus.example.com/api/users/authenticatedToken/GoogleApps` (replacing `https://octopus.example.com` with the url of your Octopus server) to the **Authorized Redirect URIs**.
+6. AddÂ `https://octopus.example.com/api/users/authenticatedToken/GoogleApps`Â (replacing `https://octopus.example.com`Â with the url of your Octopus server)Â to the **Authorized Redirect URIs**.

 :::hint